CodingItWrong/codingitwrong.com/_posts/2019-05-13-spring-framework-an-opinionated-intro.md

 - Project: Gradle Project
 - Language: Java
-- Spring Boot: 2.2.4
+- Spring Boot: 2.7.1
+- Project Metadata
-- Project Metadata: for Artifact, enter "video-games"
+  - Artifact: "video-games"
+  - Java: choose the version of Java you have installed
+  - Leave other settings as-is
 - Dependencies: Search for and add the following:
-  - Web
+  - Spring Web
-  - JPA
+  - Spring Data JPA
-  - PostgreSQL
+  - PostgreSQL Driver
   - Lombok

 Click "Generate" to download a zip file of your project.
 Expand it and put it somewhere you like.
 Next, open IntelliJ and you should see the Welcome screen.
 Click "Import Project".
 Navigate to the `video-games` folder you created, then choose the `build.gradle` file and Open it.
 Keep all the defaults and click OK, and after a few screens the project should open in IntelliJ.
 A build process will run to download all the dependencies.